pfeerick/PADIIoTStamp/README.md

 ```
 to your Arduino IDE and install the padiiotstamp package.

 Install OpenOCD.
 For Windows, [binaries are available here](http://gnutoolchains.com/arm-eabi/openocd/).
 Versions later than `OpenOCD 0.10.0 [2017-08-21]` DO NOT work.
 The `platform.txt` assumes you have installed it to `C:\Program Files\OpenOCD`.
+If you have installed it elsewhere, create a `platforms.local.txt` to override `tools.openocd_tools.path.windows`.

-On linux, the `platform.txt` assumes it lives in `/usr/local/bin`
+On linux, the `platform.txt` assumes it lives in `/usr/bin`.
+If you have installed it elsewhere, create a `platforms.local.txt`, and override `tools.openocd_tools.path`.

 The `platform.txt` contains a menu to configure OpenOCD via the Arduino's Tools menu.
 If you don't see your OpenOCD compatible device in the drop down, you likely need to add a new menu item.
 For the pine64 SWD Debugger board, you can either modify the `interface/jlink.cfg` file and add `transport select swd`, or copy the file to jlink-swd.txt and adding `transport select swd` there, and add the below entries for a `JLink (SWD)` option in `boards.local.txt` to add another OpenOCD upload option.